miguelangelro/Cousera-course/MongoDB-mongoose/README.md

 # Assignment 2

+In this assignment I was told to do the following exercices.

 ## Task 1
 You are given the following example of a promotion document.
 You will now create the Promotions schema and model to support the document: